So You Bought an ROV. Now What?

 1. Specific coordinates in the 3D model guide your ROV straight to the location of interest for close-up pictures, saving time in trying to find the right spot.

-2. Do regular check-ups of specific areas and save the data in Gisgro.
+2. Do regular check-ups of specific areas and save the data to an online platform, such as GISGRO.
 You’ll save time by storing all the information in one place.

 3. Monitor the changes in order to plan maintenance operations at the right time.
 You’ll save money from unnecessary repairs or unexpected incidents.